earthly/website/blog/_posts/2023-06-14-kubernetes-jobs-cron-jobs.md

 To follow along in this tutorial, you'll need to have:

 - A Kubernetes cluster up and running (A single node cluster will work fine).
-- This tutorial uses a Linux machine with the Ubuntu 22.04LTS distro (Any other OS will work fine as long as you have Kubernetes set up).
+- This tutorial uses a Linux machine with the Ubuntu 22.04 LTS distro (Any other OS will work fine as long as you have [Kubernetes set up](/blog/k8s-dev-solutions/)).

 ## Overview of Jobs and CronJobs in Kubernetes